HaydenDuong/SIT305-Mobile_Application_Development/Task 8.1C/documents/HD task/plan.md

         *   Discuss how this feedback *could* be used to refine Llama 2's interest extraction (e.g., by providing examples of good/bad interest associations) or to adjust weights in Neo4j queries.
 Full implementation might be out of scope, but demonstrating understanding is key.
     *   **Deliverable:** Users can provide feedback; system stores it.
 Discussion of how it aids AI.

-3.  **(Optional) Manual Profile Input / Interest Tagging**
+3.  **Manual Profile Input / Interest Tagging**
     *   **Task:** Allow users to explicitly add interests to their profile.
     *   **Android UI:** A simple profile editing screen.
     *   **Backend & Neo4j:** Update user's interests in Neo4j based on manual input.
 This complements AI-driven extraction.
     *   **Deliverable:** Users can augment their AI-generated interest profile.

+4.  **Group Chat History and Messaging**
+    *   **Task:** Store and retrieve group chat messages in Neo4j (or another DB if needed for scale).
+    *   **Backend:**
+        *   When a user sends a message in a group, create a `Message` node with sender, timestamp, content, and link it to the group and user.
+        *   Provide endpoints to fetch recent messages for a group.
+    *   **Android UI:**
+        *   Display group chat history in `GroupChatActivity`.
+        *   Allow sending new messages and updating the chat in real time (or with polling).
+    *   **Deliverable:** Group chat history is persistent and accessible.

 ---

 ## High HD Criteria Focus Summary:

 *   **Functionality:** Seamless Llama 2 integration for both chat and *advanced interest extraction*.
 Flawless operation of all features.
-*   **User Interface:** Exceptionally designed, intuitive, enhances engagement (especially the recommendation display).
+*   **User Interface:** Exceptionally designed, intuitive, enhances engagement (especially the recommendation and group display).
 *   **Technical Proficiency:** Exceptional use of Android/Java, Python.
 Advanced coding for Llama 2 (prompt engineering, structured output), Neo4j (complex queries, graph modeling), and their integration.
 Well-structured, readable, optimized code.
 *   **Innovation and Creativity:** The core concept of ChatConnect AI, using Llama 2 for social matchmaking.
-The way interests are derived and connections are mapped in Neo4j.
+The way interests are derived and connections are mapped in Neo4j, and dynamic group creation.
 *   **Future Work and Scalability:** Articulating how the feedback loop improves the AI, how new recommendation types can be added, and how the system can scale.

 ---